CFEL-CMI/Active-Learning-of-PES/docs/source/AL_TH/TH.rst

 References
 ==========
 ..
 [B2011] Borisov, Active batch learning with stochastic query-by-forest (SQBF), Active Learning and Experimental Design workshop In conjunction with AISTATS 2010, pages={59--69}, 2011.
 ..
-[SOS1992] H. S. Seung, M. Opper, and H. Sompolinsky, “Query by committee,” in Proceedings of the fifth annual workshop on Computational learning theory (1992) pp. 287–294.
+[SOS1992] H. S. Seung, et al., “Query by committee,” in Proceedings of the fifth annual workshop on Computational learning theory (1992) pp. 287–294.